wuxc/pywin32doc/md/HTTP.md

   - [AddResponseHeaders](HTTP.md#httpfilter_context_addresponseheaders)

-    Specifies a response header for IIS to send to the client.&nbsp;
+    Specifies a response header for IIS to send to the client\.&nbsp;

   - [write](HTTP.md#httpfilter_context_write)